IOS APP DEVELOPMENT / TELEHEALTH + MEDTECH

 Do you build HIPAA-compliant iOS apps?

-Can I see an example of a healthcare iOS app you have already shipped?
+Can I see a healthcare iOS app you have already shipped?

 Yes.
 The ACE Score Test app is live on the Apple App Store today.
-It runs the full 10-question CDC/Kaiser Adverse Childhood Experiences survey, the 7-item Positive Childhood Experiences Resilience Assessment from Bethell et al.’s 2019 JAMA Pediatrics study, a mood-tagged journal, score history with trend charts, 10 evidence-based articles, and a directory of 15 vetted crisis and support resources.
+It runs the 10-question CDC/Kaiser Adverse Childhood Experiences survey, the 7-item Positive Childhood Experiences assessment from Bethell et al. (2019, JAMA Pediatrics), a mood-tagged journal, score history with trend charts, 10 evidence-based articles, and a directory of 15 vetted crisis and support resources.
 Everything runs on-device — no analytics, no ads, no sign-in.

 Which iOS technologies do you build on?

-SwiftUI, Swift 6 with strict concurrency, SwiftData and Core Data for persistence, HealthKit for sensor and health data, and Apple’s native accessibility APIs (VoiceOver, Dynamic Type, Reduced Motion).
-We avoid cross-platform wrappers like React Native or Flutter for healthcare work because they introduce abstraction layers that complicate App Review Section 5.1.3 evaluation and accessibility auditing.
+SwiftUI, Swift 6 with strict concurrency, SwiftData and Core Data for persistence, HealthKit for sensor and health data, and Apple's native accessibility APIs (VoiceOver, Dynamic Type, Reduced Motion).
+We avoid cross-platform wrappers for healthcare work because they add abstraction layers that complicate App Review Section 5.1.3 evaluation and accessibility auditing.

 Will my app ship under my developer account or yours?

 Yours.
-Every app we build is submitted under the client’s Apple Developer Program account.
-That is the only defensible position for a healthcare brand — the App Store listing, the privacy questionnaire, and the long-term relationship with Apple all belong to the organization whose clinical reputation is on the line, not to the agency that wrote the code.
+Every app we build is submitted under the client's Apple Developer Program account.
+The App Store listing, the privacy questionnaire, and the long-term relationship with Apple all belong to the organization whose clinical reputation is on the line, not to the agency that wrote the code.

 How long does a healthcare iOS app take to build?